jkomoros/boardgame/server/README.md

 One useful element in src/ is boardgame-card, which implements a card that can have an overridable front and back, and can do animations and such.

+When you use boardgame-card-stack and boardgame-card in conjunction you'll get powerful animations that just do what you want.
+They use card.Id and stack.LastIdsSeen to calculate which card is which and animate.
+It will also do advanced things like cloning old content into the card for when the new state has flipped the card hidden.

+It can be finicky to set all of the cards correctly for the animation to work as you want; the easiest way is to set boardgame-card-stack's stack property to the stack in the state, and then have a dom-repeat with boardgame-card that have item="{{item}}" index="{{index}}", and the card's children how to render if there is content.
+If you do that, everything will work as expected!

 ## Adding new views

 You can add new views in game-src/ that are imported directly from other views in game-src/.
 Remember that game-render-view is the polymer element that is the root of your game rendering.